blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 Yin et al. [2020] <d-cite key="DBLP:conf/iclr/YinTZLF20"></d-cite> illustrate memorization overfitting using a simple example: Imagine a 3D pose prediction problem, where each task consists of 2D pictures of a certain object.
 The objects are rotated by some angle from an (unknown) canonical pose in every picture.
-Each picture is labelled by the angle, by which the object is rotated from the objects canonical pose.
+Each picture is labeled by the angle by which the object is rotated from the object's canonical pose.

 In a memorization overfitting scenario, a model learns and memorizes the canonical pose of all the objects shown during training.
-This way, the model doesn't need to adapt anymore during fine-tuning in the meta-training phase.
+This way, the model no longer needs to adapt during fine-tuning in the meta-training phase.
-For correctly dealing with the test examples during training, it could just recognize which object it is looking at, and calculate the angle from the remembered canonical pose.\\
+For correctly dealing with the test examples during training, it could just recognize which object it is looking at and calculate the angle from the remembered canonical pose.\\
-This becomes a problem, when unseen objects are shown to the model during meta-testing.
-Here, it would be critical to infer the canonical pose form the training examples, to correctly infer the rotation angle for the test examples.
+This becomes a problem when unseen objects are shown to the model during meta-testing.
+Here, it would be critical to infer the canonical pose from the training examples to correctly infer the rotation angle for the test examples.
 This, however, was not learned by the model in this example.

-When uniformly initializaing of the classification head for all classe, one forces the model to adapt during fine-tuning, as otherwise it would predict only at chance level.
+When uniformly initializing the classification head for all classes, we force the model to adapt during fine-tuning, as otherwise, it would predict only at the chance level.
 This prevents memorization overfitting.

 The approach is reported to perform on par with recent few-shot algorithms.